 9. HSPs are great at having deep, meaningful conversations.

 They often loathe small talk and unnecessary discussions because really, who has time for that?

 10. HSPs are amazing problem solvers.

 HSPs are extremely contemplative and will often take time to process and ponder an issue following a conversation.
-They're not "out of sight, out of mind" types of people, and will keep cognitively working on solving problems and coming up with ideas if a conversation hasn't completely resolved a question (bringing us back to No. 1).
+They're not "out of sight, out of mind" types of people, and will keep cognitively working on solving problems and coming up with ideas if a conversation hasn't completely resolved a question.

 Being a highly sensitive person doesn't mean there's something wrong with you—it simply means that you process sensory data more deeply than most, and while this has its drawbacks, it also has many beautiful and unique advantages.
 Recognizing that you're an HSP is the first step to embracing it and to learning how to better care for you sensitives.
 Now get out there and make that hypersensitivity work for you!